-Risk Early warning Control to prevent Control to resolve Invigilator does not turn up Phone Call or scripts not collected Invigilator timetables - sign tear off slip to confirm dates On busy days employ emergency invigilator or EO to cover Fire alarm goes off Ensure invigilators are aware of policy.
+Risk Early warning Control to prevent Control to resolve Invigilator does not turn up Message from Exam Room Weekly & Daliy cover emails sent out On busy days employ emergency invigilator or EO to cover Fire alarm goes off Ensure invigilators are aware of policy.
 SLT to assist in maintaining security of exam.
 Allocate specific area for exams.
 Student taken ill during exam Invigilator aware of policy, first aider on call.
 Special Consideration for all students.
 Bad weather or transport problems Weather report Possible delay to start of exam Delay start, contact Exam board, isolation of candidates if late and hold staggered sessions if necessary.
 Special Consideration Students do not turn up for exam Student timetables and information from subject teachers Reception rings students.
-If more than one student very late, put in separate room, contact CM for emergency invigilation Students turn up who are not entered Subject teachers/CDs ensure entry checklists are correct Find a paper, seat them, amend attendance list and make entry.
+If more than one student very late, put in separate room, arrange emergency invigilation Students turn up who are not entered Subject teachers/CDs ensure entry checklists are correct Find a paper, seat them, amend attendance list and make entry.
 Charge late fee to department.
-If recurring problem see SLT.
+If recurring problem, see SLT.
 Cheating in the room Invigilator reports problem Warning to candidate and information from invigilator Invigilator aware of policy, SLT on-call to deal with malpractice issue

 Disruption in the room Invigilator reports problem Warning to candidate and information from invigilators.
 Information from invigilators to EO re problem students in order to isolate.
 Invigilator aware of policy, SLT on-call to deal with malpractice issues Late arrivals Phone call or just turn up late Candidate timetable and information from tutors Invigilator aware of policy.
-Complete Late arrivals form EO does not turn up Phone call Regular meetings with line manager Line Manager to take over Exam room flooded Check room, or invigilator reports problem Regular premises checks Find alternative accommodation.
+Complete Late arrivals form ACE team does not turn up Phone call Regular meetings with line manager Line Manager to take over Exam room flooded Check room, or invigilator reports problem Regular premises checks Find alternative accommodation.
 Special Consideration Wrong entry made - incorrect paper Subject teachers/CD's ensure entry checklists are correct Contact Exam board for copy of paper if necessary.
 Provide exam paper, seat and amend entry.
-EO leaves/long term sick Notification from EO Regular meeting with line manager Line Manager to assume role and recruitment.
+ACE CO/EO - leaves/long term sick Notification from ACE Regular meeting with line manager Line Manager to assume role and recruitment.
 Curriculum model changes Government white paper.
 Information from NAA and QCA, and Exam Board's Planning and Action Plan to implement changes.
 Review of job description on yearly basis.
 Damage to office Regular premises checks Need Exam Boards' handbooks, new equipment, phone line and office space.
 Copies of relevant information from CD's.
 Contact NAA field support for assistance.
 System failure or power cut Contact IT support or electrician and if necessary, NAA field support officer for assistance.
 Contact Exam Board to inform entries will be late.
 Receiving inaccurate or late entry information Subject teachers/CD's ensure entry checklists are correct and on time.
 Charge late fee to department.
-If recurring problem see SLT.
+If recurring problem, see SLT.
 Change of syllabus and no notification Pre-release material does not arrive.
 Materials Subject teachers/CD's ensure entry checklists are correct.
 Contact Exam Board.

 arrive that are not expected.
 CD long term sick or leaves Resignation or sick note.
-Replacement to be nominated and EO to have input in training.
+Replacement to be nominated.
 Exam Board communications systems fail Papers do not arrive, on-line systems incorrect, difficult to contact by telephone.
 Contact NAA to report problem.
 Give extra time for checking.